 About

-Rebecca has spoken at over four hundred universities, conferences, literary festivals, and corporate campuses around the world, including Harvard, The Whitney Museum, and Tedx Lund, and served as a DEI consultant for several Fortune 100 companies, including American Express, Microsoft, and JP Morgan Chase.
-When she was 21, Rebecca co-founded the Third Wave Fund, an organization that supports young people working in their communities for social justice.
+Rebecca has written, developed, and produced film and television projects at Warner Brothers, NBC, Amazon, HBO, and Paramount, and spoken at over four hundred universities and corporate campuses internationally including Harvard, MIT, Brown, Morehouse, NYU, LACMA, The Whitney Museum, the Museum of the African Diaspora, and TEDxLund.
+She has served as a consultant for several Fortune 100 companies including American Express, Microsoft, and JP Morgan Chase.
+When she was 21, she co-founded the Third Wave Fund, an organization that gives project-sustaining grants to women and young people working for social justice.

-She has received many honors, and was named by Time Magazine as one of the most influential leaders of her generation.
-Her new book is Women Talk Money: Breaking the Taboo.
-Her latest film is a bold remake of iconic book and film, The Color Purple, which she executive produced with Oprah Winfrey, Scott Sanders, and Steven Spielberg.
+Among other honors, Rebecca was named by Time Magazine as one of the most influential leaders of her generation, and awarded the Women Who Could Be President Award from the League of Women Voters.
+Her latest collection is Women Talk Money: Breaking the Taboo, published by Simon and Schuster, and her most recent film production is a bold remake of the iconic book and musical, The Color Purple, which she executive produced with Oprah Winfrey, Scott Sanders, and Steven Spielberg.